benmosheron/bngc/README.md

 Default: Expert

-You can provide more than one difficulty, and a separate campaign will be generated for each.
+You can provide more than one difficulty, a separate campaign will be generated for each.
 E.g. the following params:

 ```
 --difficulty Novice Novice Expert